NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 > Note that an FSxN File System was created, with a vserver (a.k.a.
 SVM).
 The default username
 > for the FSxN File System is 'fsxadmin'.
 And the default username for the vserver is 'vsadmin'.
 The
 > password for both of these users is the same and is what is stored in the AWS SecretsManager secret
 > shown above.
-Note that since Terraform was used to create the secret, the password is stored in
+Since Terraform was used to create the secret, the password is stored in
 > plain text in its "state" database and therefore it is **HIGHLY** recommended that you change
 > the password to something else by first changing the passwords via the AWS Management Console and
 > then updating the password in the AWS SecretsManager secret.
 You can update the 'username' key in